RelevanceAI/vectorhub/README.md

 - An easy way to handle dependencies easily for different models
 - Universal format of installation and encoding (using a simple `encode` method).

-In order to provide an easy way for practitioners to quickly experiment, research and build new models and feature vectors, we provide a streamlined way to obtain vectors through our `encode` method.
+In order to provide an easy way for practitioners to quickly experiment, research and build new models and feature vectors, we provide a streamlined way to obtain vectors through our universal `encode` API.

+Every model has the following:
+- `encode` allows you to turn raw data into an image
+- `bulk_encode` allows you to turn multiple objects into an image
+- `encode_documents` returns

+For bi-modal models:
+Question Answering encoders will have:
+- `encode_question`
+- `encode_answer`
+- `bulk_encode_question`
+- `bulk_encode_answer`

+Text Image Bi-encoders will have:
+- `encode_image`
+- `encode_text`
+- `bulk_encode_image`
+- `bulk_encode_text`

 There are thousands of _____2Vec models across different use cases/domains.
 Vectorhub allows people to aggregate their work and share it with the community.

-Think transformers for NLP, Sci-kit Learn for data scientists.

 ---